PHOENIXCONTACT/Application-Developer-Training/chapter-3-basics-II.md

 ```
 > Note:
 > The private variable with DataMember attribute the public one attributed with EntrySerialize are separated from each other here.
-> DataMember attibutes are commited to the database before EntrySerialize ones are initialized.
+> DataMember attributes are committed to the database before EntrySerialize ones are initialized.
 > Here this would lead to not executing the setter before writing to the database.

 For this to work add the property `Color` to the `ColorizingCapabilities` and check if the colors of the provided Capabilities match the ones you need.